mirage335/DockerApp/README.md

 # Purpose

-When you install an application that depends on many libraries, those libraries are copied onto the system as dependencies for the application.
-They potentially conflict with other libraries from other applications.
+Applications often depend on conflicting libraries or configuration files.
+Notable examples include Firefox (~/.mozilla) and Arduino (~/.Arduino).

-Docker solves this problem for applications that run on the command-line.
+Docker solves this problem for command-line applications that use their own data.

-DockerApp solves this problem for applications that have a GUI (X11) user interface.
+DockerApp solves this problem for applications that have a GUI (X11) user interface, and read/modify/execute random files (eg. ~/Downloads ./sketch/sketch.ino).

 # Usage